 Napa is a charter-law municipality operating under the council-manager system of government.
 Decision-making authority under this system is equally distributed among Napa's five-member City Council, which includes a directly elected mayor.
 The Mayor and members of the Council are elected at-large to four-year terms.
 A Vice-Mayor is selected on an annual rotation schedule.
 Key duties of the City Council include adopting an annual budget, establishing and amending policies and ordinances, making committee and advisory appointments, and directly hiring three senior staff members: City Manager, City Clerk, and City Attorney.
 Meetings are currently conducted on the first and third Tuesday of each month and broadcast on local public access television.
-The current average experience on the City Council is 6.6 years.
-The Mayor is completing her 17th year in office.
+The current average experience on the City Council is 5.2 years.
+The Mayor is completing her 10th year on the Council.

 Current City Council Roster (Napa / Napa LAFCO)

 Member Position Background Years on Council

-Jill Techel Mayor Educator 17
+Jill Techel Mayor Educator 10

 Pete Mott Vice Mayor Businessman 7

 Juliana Inman Councilmember Architect 7

 Alfredo Pedroza Councilmember Banker 1

-Scott Sedgely Council Member Firefighter 1
+Scott Sedgley Council Member Fire Captain 1

+4 V CC TE C 5.0

-Average : Years of Council Experience 6.6
+Average Years of Council Experience